JakeRabinowitz/feedbackbot-data-upload/README.md

 `pip install requests`

-To upload the included "game_data.json" file, run the python script and follow the prompts, entering your own
+To upload the included "game_data.json" file, run the python script and follow the prompts, entering your own upload URL and auth token.

 Example: